What is RSS?

 Is FERC's RSS feed different from eSubscription?

 Yes it is.
-Our RSS feed will only give you the most important content of our website that falls under "What's New at FERC" or "Market Oversight”.
+Our RSS feed will only give you the most important content of our website that falls under "What's New at FERC" or "Market Assessment”.
 In addition, you are not required to provide an email address or other personal information to benefit from news feeds. eSubscription is ideal for tracking all correspondence for specific dockets and projects pending at FERC. eSubscription does require that users electronically register with a valid email address.